 Democratic Engagement: Students will engage in dialogue around pressing social and political issues.
 Students will learn how to engage across difference and examine ways to create change through the democratic process.

 Leadership Development:Students will focus on expanding the knowledge and skills necessary in creating positive change.

 Reciprocal Community Partnerships: Students will explore key principles of engagement and how to address challenges of creating mutually beneficial and socially just partnerships.

 In addition to our LinC Series, student groups can also request specific workshops.
-To submit a request for one of the below workshops, please use our online Support Requests Form.
+To submit a request for one of the below workshops, please use our online Support Request Form.

 Community Engagement Essentials Workshops